 Scheme 1.
-Key steps for the coupling of CO_2 and oxiranes to yield polycarbonates (below) or COCs (top).
+Key steps for the coupling of $CO_2$ and oxiranes to yield polycarbonates (below) or COCs (top).
 Abbreviations: M = metal complex, Nu = nucleophile.

 Selectivity towards the formation of COCs arises from a specific balance between the components of the catalytic mixture including the choice of substrate, metal catalyst, co-catalyst (nucleophilic additive), type of solvent and temperature.
 In particular the nature of the co-catalyst and its ratio with respect to the metal catalyst affect may dramatically influence the outcome of these coupling reactions.
-As will be highlighted throughout the text, homogenous metal catalysts for efficient oxirane/CO2 coupling reactions include mono- and bi-metallic species as well as bifunctional systems that embed both the Lewis acid and the nucleophile within a single molecular entity.^{13,17} organic synthetic applications.
+As will be highlighted throughout the text, homogenous metal catalysts for efficient oxirane/CO2 coupling reactions include mono- and bi-metallic species as well as bifunctional systems that embed both the Lewis acid and the nucleophile within a single molecular entity.

+In this review article we wish to highlight the most recent developments in the field of catalytic cyclic organic carbonate (COC) synthesis with a primary focus on those contributions that have helped to amplify the field of COCs having potential towards organic synthetic applications.
 Attention will therefore be given to the catalytic processes that have disclosed new reactivity patterns, improved activity profiles and unusual selectivity.
 Homogeneous catalyst systems have proven to be superior in terms of their synthetic prospective and therefore this review will be limited to catalytic technologies based on this class of systems only.
-Further to this, a major focus will go to those reactions that are based on effective CO_2 /epoxide couplings; epoxides and their precursors (alkenes) are abundant and their structural variety and accessibility allows in principle the preparation of a large collection of functional COC scaffolds.30 The use of computation tools will also be emphasized where appropriate, to highlight the use of theoretical analysis of metal-mediated conversion of CO_2 as to support the experimental efforts and to help to design improved and more active/selective catalyst systems for COC synthesis.31 Finally, future directions are identified where the formation of COCs (possibly derived from natural sources)^{32,33} may help to advance the further valorization of a waste, carbon feedstock such as CO_2 and converting it into value-added organic matter of academic and industrial interest.
+Further to this, a major focus will go to those reactions that are based on effective CO2/epoxide couplings; epoxides and their precursors (alkenes) are abundant and their structural variety and accessibility allows in principle the preparation of a large collection of functional COC scaffolds.
+The use of computation tools will also be emphasized where appropriate, to highlight the use of theoretical analysis of metal-mediated conversion of CO2 as to support the experimental efforts and to help to design improved and more active/selective catalyst systems for COC synthesis.
+Finally, future directions are identified where the formation of COCs (possibly derived from natural sources) may help to advance the further valorization of a waste, carbon feedstock such as CO2 and converting it into value-added organic matter of academic and industrial interest.